 We may earn money or products from the companies mentioned in this post.

-Boulder offers trails that call to humans and their dogs.
-These best Boulder hikes with dogs take you through forests, beside babbling brooks, and have stunning mountain views.
+Boulder offers trails that call to both people and their dogs.
+These best Boulder hikes with dogs take you through forests, beside small creeks, and into open spaces with mountain views that feel close and personal.

 - Boulder, Colorado